nhjschulz/cfsm/README.md

 The individual event cases trigger a transition from small to another Mario dependent on the event.
-Noteworthy is the slightly more complex monster case, where we also need to decrease the number of lives and eventually transition into dead Mario if no more are left.
+Noteworthy is the slightly more complex monster case.
+Here we also need to decrease the number of lives and eventually transition into dead Mario if no more are left.

   ``` C